Diabetic retinopathy: Management

 There are four common treatments for diabetic retinopathy: anti-VEGF injections, steroid injections, panretinal laser photocoagulation, and vitrectomy.
 Current treatment regimens can prevent 90% of severe vision loss.

 Although these treatments are very successful (in slowing or stopping further vision loss), they do not cure diabetic retinopathy.
 Caution should be exercised in treatment with laser surgery since it causes a loss of retinal tissue.
 It is often more prudent to inject triamcinolone or anti-VEGF drugs.
-In some patients it results in a marked increase of vision, especially if there is an edema of the macula.
+In some patients, it results in a marked increase in vision, especially if there is an edema of the macula.

 In addition, standard treatment for diabetic retinopathy includes improving control of blood sugar, blood pressure, and blood cholesterol, all of which can reduce diabetic retinopathy progression.

-Nonproliferative diabetic retinopathy
+Mild or moderate NPDR

+For those with mild to moderate non-proliferative diabetic retinopathy, the American Academy of Ophthalmology recommends only more frequent retinal exams—every six to twelve months—as these people are at an increased risk of developing proliferative retinopathy or macular edema.
 Injection of anti-VEGF drugs or steroids can reduce diabetic retinopathy progression in around half of eyes treated; however, whether this results in improved vision long term is not yet known.
-For those with mild to moderate nonproliferative diabetic retinopathy, the American Academy of Ophthalmology recommends only more frequent retinal exams—every six to twelve months—as these people are at an increased risk of developing proliferative retinopathy or macular edema.
+The lipid-lowering drug fenofibrate also reduces progression of disease in people with mild to moderate disease.

+Diabetic macular edema

+Those at highest risk of vision loss – that is, with edema near the center of the macula – benefit most from eye injections of anti-VEGF therapies aflibercept, bevacizumab, or ranibizumab.
+There is no widely accepted dosing schedule, though people typically receive more frequent injections during the first year of treatment, with less frequent injections in subsequent years sufficient to maintain remission.
+Those whose eyes don't improve with anti-VEGF therapy may instead receive laser photocoagulation, typically in the form of short laser pulses.

+Those with macular edema but no vision loss do not benefit from treatment; the American Academy of Ophthalmology recommends deferring treatment until visual acuity falls to at least 20/30.
+The diabetic macular edema manifestation is difficult to predict.
+Autoantibodies against hexokinase 1 are commonly associated with diabetic macular edema manifestation.
+Nearly one-third of patients with diabetic macular edema were found to be positive for anti-hexokinase 1 autoantibodies.
+Importantly, these autoantibodies were rare in patients with diabetic retinopathy only or diabetes mellitus only.
+However, these autoantibodies fail to predict disease onset.
+They likely manifest secondary to the tissue-damaging stimulus at diabetic macular edema onset and cannot be used to predict diabetic macular edema before its onset.

 Laser photocoagulation

 Laser photocoagulation can be used in two scenarios for the treatment of diabetic retinopathy.
-Firstly, It can be used to treat macular edema which was common before eye injections were introduced. and secondly, it can be used for treating whole retina (panretinal photocoagulation) for controlling neovascularization.
-It is widely used for early stages of proliferative retinopathy.
-There are different types of lasers and there is evidence available on their benefits to treat proliferative diabetic retinopathy.
+Firstly, to treat macular edema and secondly, for treating the whole retina (panretinal photocoagulation) for controlling neovascularization.
+It is widely used for the early stages of proliferative retinopathy.
+There are different types of lasers, and there is evidence available on their benefits to treat proliferative diabetic retinopathy.